joeygordon/hopscotch/README.md

 - MIDI device to input notes
 - A supported output device (see below)

-You can choose input and output devices in the params menu
+You can choose input and output devices in the params menu.

 #### Currently supported output devices
 - MIDI out